Putting Smiles on the Faces of Everyone Nintendo Touches

-Based on these guidelines, we have created a system that involves multiple departments checking the safety of our game software from the product development stage.
+Based on these guidelines, we have created a framework that involves multiple departments checking the safety of our game software from the product development stage.

 Displaying Age Ratings for Game Software

 Before playing a game, it can be difficult to know exactly what kind of content the game includes.
-Therefore, Nintendo provides the appropriate age classifications on, for example, product packaging and in Nintendo eShop according to relevant laws and the rating system*1 used in each country or region to provide information on the types of content used in the games.
+To help provide this information, Nintendo includes the appropriate age classifications on, for example, product packaging and in Nintendo eShop according to relevant laws and the rating system*1 used in each country or region to provide information on the types of content included in the games.

 *1 Rating system

 Rating systems assign and display an age rating for each game according to its content.
 In Japan, the CERO (Computer Entertainment Rating Organization) age-rating mark is displayed for game software that can be played on Nintendo gaming systems.
-Some Nintendo Switch download software may show an age rating based on an IARC (International Age Rating Coalition) review.
+Some Nintendo Switch download software may show an age rating assigned by IARC (International Age Rating Coalition).
 The age rating marks do not indicate game difficulty level.

 Nintendo has integrated Parental Controls into its gaming systems, including Nintendo Switch.
-With this feature, parents and guardians can control the game software that can be played by children based on the rating, and restrict them from freely communicating with other users, purchasing games in Nintendo eShop and using other functions.
+With this feature, it is possible to control the game software that can be played by children on the system based on the rating, and restrict free communication with other users, purchase of games in Nintendo eShop and use of other functions.